-Use case 1:
+Use case 1: Domain acquired; explicit proxy

-This describes a common case in which a second domain is added to an existing, single-domain environment.
-Content Gateway is an explicit proxy; clients use a PAC file.
+This describes a common case in which a second domain is added to an existing, single-domain environment.Content Gateway is an explicit proxy; clients use a PAC file.

 An organization-let's call them Quality Corp-uses a software installation of Content Gateway.
 They have one domain (QCORP), and one domain controller.
-They use NTLM to authenticate users
+They use NTLM to authenticate users.